All Episodes

 Did you say you think Gonzalez should leave?

-That that would probably be uh the best thing that he could do.
+I think out of loyalty to the president, that that would probably be the best thing that he could do.

 We try.

-We work harder.
+We work hard at it.

-A friend of mine sent me something today that I'd not seen before, and I looked at this, I'm not even sure this is genuine.
+A friend of mine sent me something today that I'd not seen before.

-I think things would be photoshopped and so forth, and later on I got the documentation to it.
+I think things would be photoshopped and so forth.

-And the point of the story is here's the caption of the picture as it appears in the book.
+And the point of the story is, here's the caption of the picture as it appears in the book.

 The Nazi Party barred smoking in many public places, including party offices and waiting rooms.

-Uh note the Negroid head on the cigar, says the caption.
+Note the Negroid head on the cigar, says the caption.

 Nazi anti-tobacco activists tried to characterize smoking as the vice of degenerate Africans.